fpotter/ExpandingDatePicker/README.md

 graphical date picker beneath it when focused.
 It has the same styling as the expandable date picker Apple uses in Calendar.app.

-## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements

-Deployment target of macOS 10.10+

 ## Installation

 ExpandingDatePicker is available through [CocoaPods](https://cocoapods.org).
 To install